vrodriguezf/dockerfiles/jupyterlab-cuda/README.md

 docker compose up -d
 ```

 Finally, open a browser and go to `localhost:${JUPYTER_PORT}` to access the jupyterlab server (replace localhost with IP of your server in case you are working remotely).
+When asked for the access token, enter the value set as `$JUPYTER_TOKEN` in the `.env` file

 > Note: This image is meant to be built in a system with at least one GPU.